egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 ### Upgrade PBR
 Locate the pbr and luci-pbr package at: https://github.com/stangri/repo.openwrt.melmac.net/tree/master
-Download the two packages: pbr-iptables_x.x.x-x_all.ipk and luci-app-pbr_x.x.x-x_all.ipk to your desktop
+Download the two packages: pbr-iptables_x.x.x-x_all.ipk and luci-app-pbr_x.x.x-x_all.ipk to your desktop by clicking on the .ipk file and when it has openend, on the download icon in the upper right hand corner.
 In Luci Administration > Software 'Upload Package' and isntall both packages